It is an antithyroid drug that works by blocking the synthesis of thyroid hormones T3 and T4.

 - Initially: Dose of 0.45 to 1 mg / kg / day, in several doses.

-- Neonatal hyperthyroidism: 1.5 mg dose every 8 hours, making a gradual reduction of the dose in case clinical improvement is observed.
+- Neonatal hyperthyroidism: 1.5 mg dose every 8 hours, gradually reducing the dose in case clinical improvement is observed.

-In case of renal failure , the need to adjust the dose to the degree of achieving renal function should be evaluated.
+In case of renal failure, the need to adjust the dose to achieve renal function should be evaluated.

-In patients older than 65 years, a methodical adjustment of the dose is recommended under strict monitoring.
+In patients older than 65 years, a periodic dose adjustment is recommended under strict monitoring.

 The initial dose for the treatment of children and adolescents from 3 years of age will be adjusted by the doctor according to the child’s body weight.

-The usual treatment begins with a daily dose of 0.5 mg / kg of body weight divided into two or three equal doses.
+The usual treatment begins with a daily dose of 0.5 mg/kg of body weight divided into two or three equal amounts.

-For maintenance therapy, the daily dose is adjusted according to the child’s response to the doctor’s treatment.
+The daily dose is adjusted according to the child’s response to the doctor’s treatment for maintenance therapy.

 Additional treatment with levothyroxine may be necessary to prevent hypothyroidism.